 How can we improve environmental outcomes from conservation policy?

 We work on a range of environmental policy mechanisms, especially those relating to net outcome accounting in conservation and ecosystem services.
-For example, biodiversity offsetting is increasingly being used as a policy instrument to reconcile development and conservation, but development of its conceptual foundations lags behind.
+For example, biodiversity offsetting is increasingly being used as a policy instrument to reconcile development and conservation, but development of its conceptual foundations and effective implementation lags behind.
 We work on improving implementation of the mitigation hierarchy and offset policy, including development of defensible and transparent systems for accounting for conservation gains and losses.
 We develop new approaches and decision-support tools to improve transparency and consistency in impact mitigation policy and practice.

 Our lab members collaborate with a broad network of researchers, practitioners and organisations including government and non-government bodies to help achieve effective uptake of research findings into policy and environmental management.
 Browse our site for more information about current and recent projects, lab members, and publications.